 Devices used in digital logistics and supply chain rely on sensors to measure important environmental aspects, such as location, movement, temperature, humidity, handling, speed of movement and more.

 • Location management systems

 • Equipment monitoring

 • Storage conditions monitoring of raw materials and products

 IoT-connected cold storage supply chains, for example, can monitor the ideal conditions of perishable materials like food and chemicals, avoiding waste and improving quality management.
 Equipment health monitoring ensures a longer machine lifetime enabling preventive and predictive manteinance.
 Fleet tracking improves route planning, and can authenticate shipments and products, increasing asset use and productivity.

 Thanks to its low power and long battery life (up to 10 years), Move-X LoRa® wireless radio frequency technology is perfect for smart logistics, and supply chain applications that rely on battery-powered sensors.
 LoRa is an unlicenced spectrum that enables to design technology that is highly versatile and can connect devices over public, private or hybrid LoRaWAN® networks, indoor or outdoor.

-LoRa + GPS board
+LoRa + GNSS board

 Arduino MKR prototyping board for long-range and low-power GNSS tracking applications.